datagrok/subcommander/README.md

   using `chroot`.
 I would love some way to automatically verify whether or not all code paths in all of these scripts work perfectly on various unices-- Ubuntu, Debian, OS X, Arch, Red Hat.
+- Employ another way to get descriptive text; we won't be able to parse binaries for 'Description:' lines.

 ## License